Unitech/pm2/doc/MODULE.md

         actions: false
       },

+      block : {
+        // Display remote action block
+        actions : true,

         // Name of custom metrics to be displayed in block style (like cpu or mem) main_probes : ['Processes']
+      },

       // Status Green / Yellow / Red (maybe for probes?)
     }